Equality Act (United States): 116th Congress

 On March 13, 2019, Rep. David Cicilline (D-RI) introduced H.R.
 5, the Equality Act of 2019, in the United States House of Representatives.
 The bill is sponsored by 237 Democrats and 3 Republicans.
-On May 1, 2019, the bill passed the House Judiciary Committee by a vote of 22-10, with all Democratic members of the committee voting in favor and all Republican members against.
+On May 1, 2019, the bill passed the House Judiciary Committee by a vote of 22–10, with all Democratic members of the committee voting in favor and all Republican members against.
 A vote by the full House was held on May 17, 2019; the vote carried with 236 votes for and 173 against.
 Eight Republicans voted in favor of the bill and no Democrats opposed it.

 On March 13, 2019, Sen. Jeff Merkley (D-OR) introduced S. 788, the Equality Act of 2019, in the United States Senate.
 The bill was sponsored by 43 Democrats, 2 Independents, and 1 Republican.

 117th Congress

 On February 18, 2021, H.R.
 5 was reintroduced to the House of Representatives.
 It was passed by the House for the second time on February 25, 2021, and now moves on to the Senate.
 Notable speeches were heard by, among others, Nancy Pelosi, Marjorie Taylor Greene, and Marie Newman.
 Among Republican Representatives, only Tom Reed, John Katko, and Brian Fitzpatrick voted in favor; fewer than in the previous Congress.
 Mario Díaz-Balart and Elise Stefanik previously voted in favor but now voted against.

 On February 23, 2021, a companion bill, S. 393, was introduced in the Senate.
-It was referred to the Judiciary Committee, where it awaits debate.
-It has, as of February 26, 2021, 48 co-sponsors.
+It was referred to the Judiciary Committee, where a hearing was held on March 17, 2021.
+It had, as of February 26, 2021, 48 co-sponsors.
+However, it was unable to gain enough support among Republicans to meet the 60-vote threshold to overcome a filibuster, and did not advance further.

+119th Congress

+On April 30, 2025, Senator Jeff Merkley re-introduced the Equality Act in the Senate.
+That same day, Congressional Equality Caucus Chair Rep. Mark Takano re-introduced the legislation in the House of Representatives.
+Merkley and Takano held a press conference outside the Capitol on April 29, 2025 to advocate for the bill's passage along with Senate Minority Leader Chuck Schumer, Senators Cory Booker and Tammy Baldwin and Representative Nancy Pelosi.